akeneo/Dockerfiles/Docs/troubleshooting.md

 You are certainly using PHP 7.x while having `doctrine/mongodb-odm-bundle` in your requirements.

-You have to run composer with the `--ignore-platform-reqs` argument.
+You have to run composer with the `--ignore-platform-reqs` argument, as Akeneo 1.x uses an old version of `doctrine/mongodb`.
+Even if it is compatible with PHP 7.x, its composer requirements checks only for the PHP 5.x MongoDB extension (`ext-mongo`), not for the PHP 7.x one (`php-mongodb`).